All parks are open 7 am to dusk

 Along the way users will traverse several large hills through scenic beauty.
 In the south the trail parallels State Route 16, about one mile west of Puget Sound, before transiting to sidewalks to circumvent Olympic Village.
 Near the midpoint, the trail connects with Pierce Transit’s Park and Ride lot on Kimball Drive, and again, transitions to sidewalks to navigate across Pioneer Way.

 In the north, the trail winds through Wilkinson Farm Park and later continues on a pin pile bridge to minimize the impact to the natural wetlands and steep slopes.
 The trail currently extends to Borgen Blvd.

 Restrooms and parking can be found along the way.

+The electrical transmission system was originally developed to transmit power to Tacoma from the Cushman Dam and power plant located on the Skokomish River.
+The dam and power plant were completed in 1930.
 The initial 2.5 mile section of the trail was funded primarily through federal funds under the Surface Transportation Program, along with Pierce County, and the City of Gig Harbor.
 Subsequent sections have been funded by the City of Gig Harbor, Pierce County, the local Hospital Benefit Zone, and federal funding through TCSP, CMAQ, and PWAA grants.

-The Rotary Club of Gig Harbor was involved with the initial construction and later added benches, tables and mile markers along the route.
+The Rotary Club of Gig Harbor was involved with the initial construction and later added benches, tables, and mile markers along the route.
 Scouts and other service groups have provided additional amenities and maintenance for the trail.